The Silo Structure: How to Show Up In Google & Outrank Your Competition

 Small niche sites used to be a big part of the game: from Spencer's BestSurvivalKnifeGuide.com in Niche Site Project 1 to Perrin's aPennyShaved.com in Niche Site Project 2.
 Sites like these can be successful because they take one topic and nail it.

 Sites with a narrow focus can still do well in the rankings as long as they provide high quality information.
-Whether your site is about mattresses, coffee, or pet insurance, you can rank by being a champion in your niche.
+Whether your site is about mattresses, coffee (browse the best coffee affiliate programs), or pet insurance, you can rank by being a champion in your niche.

 Size isn't as important as making sure that you have expertise, authority, and trustworthiness.